Saikat-Bera04/ml-kolkata/README.md

 npm install

 # Set up environment variables (see SETUP.md)
-# Adapti‑Learn — AI‑Powered Adaptive Learning & Career Assistant
+# SkillHive — AI‑Powered Adaptive Learning & Career Assistant

-Adapti‑Learn is an AI-first ed‑tech prototype that gives students hyper‑personalized learning guidance and career recommendations.
+SkillHive is an AI-first ed‑tech prototype that gives students hyper‑personalized learning guidance and career recommendations.
 It combines dynamic quiz generation, adaptive practice, explainable resume analysis, and curated learning resources — all tracked and iterated with Weights & Biases (W&B) and powered by Google Gemini for reasoning and generation.

 This README explains the system architecture, how Gemini and W&B are used, security and reproducibility practices, and how to run and test the project locally.